gitmft/mft2hcm/README.md

 ## Use Cases

+### HCM Load
-### HCM Load: The MFT server receives files from any Source protocol such as SFTP, SOAP, local file system or a back end integration process.
+The MFT server receives files from any Source protocol such as SFTP, SOAP, local file system or a back end integration process.
 The file can be decrypted, uncompressed or validated before a Source or Target pre-processing callout uploads it to UCM then notifies HCM to initiate the batch load.
 Finally the original file is backed up into the local file system, remote SFTP server or an cloud based storage service.
 An optional notification can also be delivered to the caller using a Target post-processing callout upon successful completion.
 The MFT server can live in either on premise or a cloud iPaaS hosted environment.
 Configuration files for this use case are shown below.

+### HCM Extract
-### HCM Extract: An external event or schedule triggers the MFT server to search for a file in UCM using a  search query.
+An external event or schedule triggers the MFT server to search for a file in UCM using a  search query.
 Once a document id is indentified, it is retrived using a Source Pre-Processing callout which injects the retrieved file into the MFT Transfer.
 The file can then be decrypted, validated, decompressed before being sent to an MFT Target of any protocol such as SFTP, File system, SOAP Web Service or a back end interation process.
 Finally the original file is backed up into the local file system, remote SFTP server or an cloud based storage service.
 An optional notification can also be delivered to the caller using a Target post-processing callout upon successful completion.
 The MFT server can live in either on premise or a cloud iPaaS hosted environment.
 Configuration files for this use case are shown below.

 ## Prerequisites